kipprice/mossy-vibes/assets/exercises/_test.md

 # Testing Exercise
-This is an example.
-This should break at a kinda awkward place for this text.
+This is an example | This should break at a kinda awkward place for this text

 Full breath test
 Evenly / broken / up